Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Applications and discussions

-In this section, we will compare the mean positioning errors and running time between our method and several state-of-the-art methods.
+Then we compare the mean positioning errors and running time between our method and several classical methods.
 To calculate the mean errors, suppose that we have data for $n$ moments, and we denote the $i$-th actual longitude as $al_i$ and the $i$-th positioning longitude as $pl_i$.
 The mean longitude error can be computed using the formula $\frac{1}{n}\sum_{i=1}^{n} \left|al_i-pl_i \right|$, and the mean latitude error can be computed similarly.
-Table \ref{tab:comknsl} provide a comparison of the mean errors obtained using our method with some state-of-the-art singularity extraction methods, they are methods based on Hodge decomposition \cite{PP}, triangular linear interpolation of vectors \cite{tricoche2002topology}, and computation of the Jacobian matrix \cite{weinkauf2008extraction}.
+Table \ref{tab:comknsl} provides a comparison of the mean errors obtained using our method with other singularity extraction methods, they are methods based on triangular linear interpolation of vectors \cite{tricoche2002topology}, computation of the Jacobian matrix \cite{helman1989representation}, and Hodge decomposition \cite{polthier2003identifying} respectively.
 The average running times are also shown in Table \ref{tab:comknsl}.
 The Khanun datasets consists of 1600 sampling vectors (resulting in a digraph of 1600 vertices and 3120 edges), the Saola datasets comprises 1924 sampling vectors (resulting in a digraph of 1924 vertices and 3759 edges), and the geomagnetic field datasets consists of 1600 sampling vectors (resulting in a digraph of 1600 vertices and 3120 edges).
-Based on the results, our method achieves smaller errors than the method proposed by \cite{PP}, and its time cost is much shorter than \cite{PP}.
-Furthermore, our approach can achieve errors nearly as small as the numerical methods of \cite{tricoche2002topology} and \cite{weinkauf2008extraction}, although it has a slightly longer time cost than those numerical methods.
+Based on the results, our method achieves smaller errors than the method proposed by \cite{polthier2003identifying}, and our time cost is lower than \cite{polthier2003identifying}, which involves performing Hodge decomposition and locating local extrema of two energy functionals derived from the rotation-free and divergence-free components on the refined grids.
+Furthermore, our approach can achieve errors nearly as small as the numerical methods of \cite{tricoche2002topology} and \cite{helman1989representation}, although it has a slightly longer time cost than those numerical methods.
 However, these numerical methods may fail to correctly identify singularities or encounter spurious singularities due to precision issues.
 For instance, in the experiments, both the triangular linear interpolation method and the Jacobian matrix method yield spurious singularities.
 The number of spurious singularities obtained from all vector fields in the corresponding datasets is shown in Table \ref{tab:comknsl}.
 For example, in the geomagnetic field datasets, there are 10 vector fields and 10 corresponding singularities in total, but the triangular interpolation method finds 15 singularities, including 5 spurious singularities, and the Jacobian method finds 12 singularities, including 2 spurious singularities.
-In contrast, our method, which relies on the singularity index, finds all of the singularities without any spurious one.
+In contrast, our method, which relies on the singularity index, finds all of the singularities without any spurious ones.
 Additionally, our method has the capability to measure the variations between vector fields, while the other methods are unable to accomplish this.